malejandramunoz/TNT-Repository/AQUAire.md

 -YAN

 Once upon a time, there was a man named Orlando.
 One day he decided to take a trip to the Dominican Republic to do some community work, and when he arrived at the local sector called Quita Sueños he was treated with the utmost kindness since he was there to help.
 The people started giving him food and beverages but he was warned that the water was not safe and could make him sick.
 This posed a problem: how could he maintain his good health without rejecting the locals kindness?
-Orlando had no choice but to trust it; however he could never make sure that the water he was drinking safe.
+Orlando had no choice but to trust it; however he could never make sure that the water he was drinking was safe.
 He resorted to buying bottled water but it was difficult to find since he was going around from sector to sector trying to help the locals.
-Orlando's time in the dominican would have been easier if he had accurate information on where to find clean water near him.
+Orlando's time in the Dominican Republic would have been easier if he had accurate information on where to find clean water near him.

 ## Goals - Andi